The Bankrate promise

 The earning potential from a dentistry career is competitive, but you’ll also need to factor in the costs of your education if you’re considering whether this career path is worth it.
 In addition to earning an undergraduate degree, you’ll need to complete an accredited dental school program and advanced training if you want to specialize.

-Dental school graduates from the class of 2020 had an average student loan debt of $304,824, according to data from the American Dental Association.
+Dental school graduates from the class of 2022 had an average student loan debt of $293,900, according to data from the American Dental Education Association.
 This debt total accounts for unpaid undergraduate loans and loans during dental school.

-Before committing to taking on the costs of becoming a dentist, consider whether it’s the best profession for you.
+Before taking on the costs of becoming a dentist, consider whether it’s the best profession for you.
 Here are some tips to help you decide:

 - Shadow a dentist: A shadowing program lets you get a glimpse of what a dentist does day to day, and it’s also a plus on your dental school application.